 Mistake 2.
 Painting Things Just the Way They Are

-- The same thing goes with color and value.
+- Changing color/value.
+The same thing goes with color and value.
 Feel free to change colors, or make them lighter, darker, duller, or more intense according to what would improve the composition.

-You can even take things from different photos and merge them into a painting as long as you keep light source and proportions consistent.
+- Adding things.
+You can even take things from different photos and merge them into a painting as long as you keep the light source and proportions consistent.
 This may be tricky if your subject is a very recognizable scene, but you can still move or eliminate secondary and variable elements like people, umbrellas, furniture, flowers, etc.

 Poll: What Is Your Mistake?